 Deer managers set deer density goals based on the broad range of public interest in deer.
 Deer are capable of achieving high densities so generally are managed at a level of social tolerance rather than managed for the maximum number that habitat can support.
 This approach involves balancing desires of hunters, wildlife watchers and others who may support higher deer densities with those of farmers, foresters or others who experience conflicts with deer and may favor lower deer densities.

-If you're interested, just click on the Advisory Team Application tab.
-If you'd like to receive more information and regular updates on deer management and the goal-setting process, just click on the Deer News tab.
+To learn more, just click on the 2104 Goal Setting tab.
+If you'd like to receive more information and regular updates on deer management and the goal-setting process, you can sign up for email updates.